eleonoradps/eleonoradps.github.io/ToolTechnicalDocument.md

 # Hierarchy window : Technical Document
 ## Context

 I had to make a hierarchy window tool for the AerRacers project of the 3rd years.
-I am using the Neko Engine and the tool is for the Neko Engine as well.
+This tool is for the Neko Engine, which is a custom engine in c++, and I am using DearImGui to make it.

 ## Needs for the tool